vaibhav1284/CarND-LaneLines-P1/writeup_template.md

 img_blur=gaussian_blur(gray,kernel_size)
 ```

-The thresholds were canny edges were arrived at by experiments and min_val=90 and max_val=190 worked well for the given set of examples
+The thresholds for canny edges were arrived at by experiments and min_val=90 and max_val=190 worked well for the given set of examples

 `canny_edges=canny(img_blur, 90,190)`

 * **Finding region of interest**
-The region of interest was identified to ensure that the lane lines shown in the images/videos are being encapsulated in the polygon.
+The region of interest was identified to ensure that the lane lines shown in the images/videos are nicely inside the polygon.

 ```
 vertices = np.array([[(50,imshape[0]),(imshape[1]/2.05,imshape[0]/1.7), (imshape[1]/1.95,imshape[0]/1.7), (imshape[1],imshape[0])]], dtype=np.int32)